Karoly97/AWS_Articles_Sentiment_Analysis/README.md

 Step-by-Step Approach

 1. Data Collection
 The first step involved collecting articles from the German news website Die Presse, focusing on topics related to the Unicredit-Commerzbank merger.
-Using Python’s requests and BeautifulSoup, I extracted the page title, content from <p> and <h1> tags, and combined the text for further analysis.
+Using Python’s requests and BeautifulSoup, I extracted the page title, content from "<p>" and "<h1>" tags, and combined the text for further analysis.

 response = requests.get(url, headers=headers)
 webpage = BeautifulSoup(response.content, "html.parser")